Key polynomials for simple extensions of valued fields: Limit key polynomials in the case of fields of positive (equi-) characteristic

-Thus we are free to replace $f$ by $f-a_{ji}Q_i^j$. \end{remark} \begin{definition}{ } Take an $i\ge i_0$.
-Consider an $i$-standard expansion (\ref{tag13.5}) of $f$ and let $a_{ji}Q_j^i$ be a non-zero monomial appearing in this expansion.
-We say that $a_{ji}Q_j^i$ is {\bf bad} if
+be the $Q_i$-expansion of $f$ and let $a_{j,i}Q_i^j$ be a monomial appearing in this expansion.
+We say that $a_{j,i}Q_i^j$ is {\bf bad} if it is not $i$-superfluous and at least one of the following three conditions holds: \begin{enumerate} \item[(1)]